microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 Exit criteria

--   You have successfully queued a new build and released it through the three environments: dev, test, and production.
+-   You have successfully queued a new build and released it through the three environments: dev, test, and production

 ## Exercise 6: Create a feature branch and submit a pull request

 Duration: 20 Minutes

 In this exercise you will create a short-lived feature branch, make a small code change, and submit a pull request.
-You'll then merge the pull request into the master branch which triggers an automated build and release of the application
+You'll then merge the pull request into the master branch, which will trigger an automated build and release of the application.

 Tasks to complete